Is this the year your website finally makes it to the first page of Google?

 Take ultra-competitive keywords, for instance.

 If you’re opening a new organic dog treat store and want to rank for “buy dog treats,” it could take years to reach your goal organically.
-Pedigree and Purina already have that market cornered.
+But, unfortunately, pedigree and Purina already have that market cornered.

 This is where it can pay to run a PPC campaign, which would allow you to display paid ads above organic search results.
 Still, this doesn’t mean abandoning SEO altogether.